Developers-Institute/Student-Handbook/README.md

 ## Returning machines
 Please perform the following at the end of your study period at Developers Institute:
 ### Wipe an IMac
+- Enable (or check that you have previously enabled) FileVault and that you have the recovery key.
+See [the official docs](add-mac-reset-procedure).
 - IF you have bootcamp installed:
 - - purge the bootcamp partition as per [the official docs](https://support.apple.com/en-nz/guide/bootcamp-assistant/bcmp59c41c31/mac)
 - IMac should be switched off